McGlinchey is a highly-regarded young midfielder from Peterborough United

 Lincoln City centre-back Hayden Cann and Peterborough United midfielder Roddy McGlinchey have moved to PIMS Park on season-long loan deals.

-Cann made his club debut in a disappointing 3-0 friendly defeat at non-league neighbours Stamford AFC on Saturday.
+Both made their club debuts in a disappointing 3-0 friendly defeat at non-league neighbours Stamford AFC on Saturday.

 It was a balanced opening 20 minutes with both sides having their chances.